jimdigriz/uap-erlang/README.md

 ### `parse(UA, uap(), Order) -> [uap_ua() | uap_os() | uap_device()]`

 Parses the User-Agent in passed in as the string `UA`.

+# Testing

+Fetch a copy of the [test data](https://github.com/ua-parser/uap-core/blob/master/tests/):

+    make testdata

+Now run the tests with:

+    make tests